bbejeck/multiple-events-kafka-summit-europe-2021/README.md

 ```

 After a few seconds, you'll see some details on the console about the new `CustomerInfo` record created by extracting
 fields from the different event types coming from the source topic.
+After you see the print statements on the console,
+enter a `CTRL+C` to stop the streams application.

 #### 9. CLEAN UP